codeangler/vpc-endpoints-lab/verify-interface.md

 **Expected behavior**

-The aws sqs send-message command **CANNOT** be successful as the VPC Interface Endpoint security group restricts access to the Interface Endpoint.
-Network connectivity to SQS is blocked.
+The aws sqs send-message command cannot use the VPC Interface Endpoint.
+Network connectivity to SQS is blocked by security groups that restrict access to the security groups associated to the SalesApp and ReportsEngine.

 ![verifyfigure5](./images/us-east-1/verifyfigure5.png)